Too much of a good thing. Are you over exfoliating?

 So what’s the happy medium?
 We definitely believe in exfoliation.
 The key is to limit the number of products you use on a daily basis that contain acids or retinoids.
 Be sure to check everything from your cleanser to your moisturizer to ensure they are not packed with exfoliants.
 Most importantly, we strongly suggest avoiding any physical exfoliating products that contain things like “crushed walnut shells” as these create tiny scratches in the skin, creating a wonderful environment for bacteria to thrive.
 We suggest using a “chemical” exfoliant, such as AHA’s, and then, only a couple of times per week.

 If you’ve already reached a place where your skin is angry and unhappy, it really needs time to heal.
-Stop any exfoliating at this point, and also avoid cleansers with Sulfates as they are drying, and look for a healing product such as “healing barrier balm.”
+Stop any exfoliating at this point, and also avoid cleansers with Sulfates as they are drying, and look for a healing products containing ceramides our other protective compounds.
 Let your skin relax for a couple of weeks to reestablish its protective layer, and you’ll be back to your glowing self in no time.

 Leave a comment